Borophane as substrate for adsorption of He-4: A journey across dimensionality: Adsorption potential

-The calculations have been performed by adopting the rVV10 DFT functional\cite{Sabatini} (this is the revised, more efficient version of the original VV10 scheme\cite{Vydrov}), where vdW effects are included by introducing an explicitly nonlocal correlation functional. rVV10 has been found to perform well in many systems and processes where vdW effects are relevant, including several adsorption processes.\cite{Sabatini,psil15,psil16}
+The calculations have been performed by adopting the rVV10 DFT functional\cite{Sabatini} (this is the revised and more efficient version of the original VV10 scheme\cite{Vydrov}), where vdW effects are included by introducing an explicitly non--local correlation functional. rVV10 has been found to perform well in many systems and processes where vdW effects are relevant, including several adsorption processes.\cite{Sabatini,psil15,psil16}

 The structure of the two polymorphs Rect--2H and $\alpha '-4$H is shown in Figs. (\ref{fig2}) and (\ref{fig1}), respectively.
 These configurations can be considered as derived from the $\beta_{12}$ and $\alpha$ borophene structures, respectively.\cite{Gozar} We computed the He-substrate interaction for a selected set of nonequivalent sites in the primitive surface unit cell (see Figs. (\ref{fig3}) and (\ref{fig1bis}) ).